 It's fair to say that UKIP Leader, Nigel Farage, had a personal wobble after the May General Election.
 Because his resignation, un-resignation, and being asked to come back all took their toll.
 On him, other party leaders and UKIP in general.
 So this was the focus at the start of the Nigel Farage conference speech today at the UKIP conference in Doncaster.

-It wasn't the best way to begin a barn-storming speech…but it was honest.
+Of course it wasn't the best way to begin a barn-storming speech.
+But it was honest.

 But his reference to the General Election allowed his speech to take shape.
 This was the shape of UKIP victories leading up to the Rochester by-election and four million votes at the General Election.